 Remove All Layers and Data Sources.

 Return to Point Observations -> Plot/Contour chooser in the Data Sources tab.

-Use the adde.ucar.edu Server, the RTPTSRC Dataset, and the SFCHOURLY Point Type.
+Select Server: adde.ucar.edu,

+Dataset: RTPTSRC,

+Point Type: SFCHOURLY.

 Select a group of times from the Absolute time tab (to select more than one time, use Control+Click or Shift+Click), and click Add Source.

 Select Point Data in the Fields panel and click Create Display to plot the default station models.

-In the Layer Controls, follow these steps:
+Access the the Layer Controls by clicking on the SFCHOURLY – Point Data Plot label in the right legend of the main display:

 Click on the Plot tab to create a time series.

 Zoom in over a station in the Main Display and Left Click on the center of it.
 The station information should fill into the table below the plot in the Layer Controls.